 - Income assets include fixed interest and cash.
 These assets are expected to contribute to the regular return on the Foundation’s capital.
 Perhaps more importantly, as they are expected to provide protection against the impact of both prolonged economic contraction and equity market crises, this group will include a significant allocation to government bonds.

-In our fiduciary role we believe environmental, social and corporate governance (ESG) issues materially affect the performance of investment portfolios and in support of these beliefs the Foundation is a signatory to the United Nations Principles for Responsible Investment (UNPRI).
-The UNPRI embodies an internationally accepted framework for investors to manage ESG issues in a manner consistent with improving long-term investment returns.
+In our fiduciary role we believe environmental, social and corporate governance (ESG) issues materially affect the performance of investment portfolios and in support of these beliefs the Foundation is a signatory to the Principles for Responsible Investment (PRI).
+The PRI embodies an internationally accepted framework for investors to manage ESG issues in a manner consistent with improving long-term investment returns.
 By becoming a signatory, we will, over time, apply the following principles:

 - Incorporate ESG issues into investment analysis and decision-making processes.